Skip to main content

 Don’t feel pressured to copy and paste the initiatives that organizations around you are pursuing.
 For instance, if you already have a racially diverse workforce, does it make sense to create an entire objective around improving those numbers simply because that’s what other companies focus on?
 Perhaps you should focus on intersectionality next so that your existing strengths can drive other aspects of diversity.

-Solution: Consider conducting a diversity-focused survey to identify your organization’s specific gaps so you know where to focus your resources.
+Solution: Consider tracking critical DEI metrics and conducting a Diversity & Inclusion Survey to identify your organization’s specific gaps so you know where to focus your resources.
 Otherwise, you may make false assumptions and spend your time on initiatives that ultimately don’t have a significant impact.

 2. Moving from design to implementation